W. C. Fields: Persona

 On movie sets, Fields shot most of his scenes in varying states of inebriation.
 During the filming of Tales of Manhattan (1942), he kept a vacuum flask with him at all times and frequently availed himself of its contents.
 Phil Silvers, who had a minor supporting role in the scene featuring Fields, described in his memoir what happened next:

 In a testimonial dinner for Fields in 1939, the humorist Leo Rosten remarked of the comedian that "any man who hates dogs and babies can't be all bad".
 The line—which Bartlett's Familiar Quotations later erroneously attributed to Fields himself—was widely quoted, and reinforced the popular perception that Fields hated children and dogs.
 In reality, Fields was somewhat indifferent to dogs, but occasionally owned one.
 He was fond of entertaining the children of friends who visited him, and doted on his first grandchild, Bill Fields III, born in 1943.
-He sent encouraging replies to all of the letters he received from boys who, inspired by his performance in The Old Fashioned Way, expressed an interest in juggling.
+He sent encouraging replies to all of the letters he received from boys who, inspired by his performance in The Old Fashioned Way (1934), expressed an interest in juggling.

-It was often thought that his red bulbous nose was a result of his drinking, but it is now believed that he suffered from the skin condition rosacea (leading to rhinophyma, which was sometimes referred to as a "whiskey nose", "gin blossom", "toros nose", and "potato nose").

-Illness and career sideline

-In 1936, Fields's heavy drinking precipitated a significant decline in his health.
-He was chronically ill and suffering from pneumonia complicated by Paget's disease.
-By the following year he recovered sufficiently to make one last film for Paramount, The Big Broadcast of 1938.
-Fields tried to inject his own material into the scenes already written, but when Paramount issued an ultimatum to perform according to the shooting script, Fields refused and Paramount fired him.
-Fields was outraged by the dismissal: "When the picture is finished and my stuff proves to be the outstanding feature of the picture, what happens?
-I am given my congé and the director and the supervisor and the producer who are responsible for this $1,300,000 flop go calmly on their way, working for the studio making another picture.
-The star has flopped."